 A satellite orbits the Earth in a circular or elliptical path – typically at a height of between 160 and 35,800 kilometers.
-Satellite communication requires a free line of sight between a satellite and a station or terminal on Earth.
-The satellite’s view of Earth and, accordingly, the area that can be served by it, varies according to the altitude of the satellite’s orbit.
-There are three primary altitudes where communication satellites are placed; see the image on the right.
+Satellite-based communication requires a free line of sight between the satellite and a station or terminal on Earth.
+The satellite’s view of Earth and, accordingly, the area that can be served by it, varies according to the altitude of the satellite’s orbit and position.
+There are three primary altitudes where communication satellites are placed: LEO, GEO, and MEO.

 Communication is conducted via radio frequencies